noe/whatsapp2md/README.md

 Parses whatsapp chat exports and generates a document.

-You can export a whatsapp chat by means of option _More → Export Chat_ in the char's menu, and choose to send it by email to yourself (including images).
+You can export a whatsapp chat by means of option _More → Export Chat_ in the chat's menu, and choose to send it by email to yourself (including images).

 This gives you a text file with the messages in the